ryanozx/tp/docs/UserGuide.md

 To view all tags currently in use within the employee list, use the `view-tag` command.
 This will be useful if you want to find employees by their associated tags using the [`find-all-tag`](#finding-employees-by-all-specified-tags-find-all-tag) and [`find-some-tag`](#finding-employees-by-at-least-one-specified-tag-find-some-tag) commands.

+Here's how to view all currently used tags:

 1. Type in the following command in the command box: `view-tag`.
 2. Press "enter" on your keyboard and you should see a list of all tags currently in use within the employee list.